Svante Stensson Sture

-Svante Stensson Sture or Svante Sture the Younger (born 1 May 1517 in Stockholm, d.
-24 May 1567 in the Sture Murders at Uppsala Castle) was a Swedish count, riksmarsk and statesman.
+Svante Stensson Sture or Svante Sture the Younger (1 May 1517 – 24 May 1567) was a Swedish count, riksmarsk and statesman.
+In 1543, he commanded Stegeborg when it was besieged by revolting peasants during the Dacke War.
 From 1562 to 1564, during the Livonian War, he was governor of Estonia.

 Family

-Svante Sture was the son of Sten Svantesson Sture (d. y.) and Kristina (Christina) Nilsdotter Gyllenstierna.
+Svante Sture was the only surviving son of Sten Svantesson Sture (d. y.) and Kristina (Christina) Nilsdotter Gyllenstierna.
 He was married to Märta ("King Martha") Erikdotter Leijonhufvud on 3 March 1538 at Nyköping Castle, with whom he had the following children: